ddasker/enterprise-ha-master/innodb-clustersets/innodbclustersets.md

     <copy>mysqlsh</copy>
     ```

-2. Using the MySQL Shell Connection, connect the Shell to Sandbox on Port 3310 and create InnoDB Cluster
+2. Using the MySQL Shell Connection, connect the Shell to Sandbox on Port 3310 and create ClusterSet

 	a. **![#ff9933](https://via.placeholder.com/15/ff9933/000000?text=+) mysqlsh>**